Price Guide · Updated Apr 30, 2026

 How does LuxMetrix calculate the Nautilus fair value?

-We aggregate live asking prices from Chrono24 and verified sold prices from Phillips and Sotheby's auctions.
+We aggregate live asking prices from leading global marketplaces and verified sold prices from major auction houses auctions.
 After normalizing currencies, filtering outliers via IQR analysis, and scoring reference confidence, we compute a weighted blend: 60% auction sold median + 40% marketplace ask median.
 See our methodology page for details.

 Track This Watch